 PRE-SURGERY SCAN UPLOADED

-The patient’s CT data is uploaded into the PathKeeper system.
+The patient’s CT scan data is uploaded into the PathKeeper system.

 SURGERY PLANNING ON WORKSTATION